Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Chief of Cardiology

-Larry Allen grew up in Morrison, Colorado, and then attended the University of Colorado Boulder.
-After a stint in Peace Corps Ghana, he completed his medical training at Harvard, MGH, and Duke.
+Larry Allen grew up in Morrison, Colorado, and attended the University of Colorado Boulder.
+After serving in the Peace Corps in Ghana, he completed his medical training at Harvard, MGH, and Duke.
 In 2008 he returned to Colorado to join the CU Advanced Heart Failure and Transplant Program.
-He is currently the Chief of Cardiology, co-Director for the Colorado Program for Patient Centered Decisions, and Chair for the Clinical Cardiology Council of the American Heart Association.
-In all of these roles, the most important aspect is teaching the next generation of cardiologists.
-When I am not in the hospital or answering email, I love to be in the Colorado outdoors: skiing, trail running, mountain biking – ideally with family and friends!
+He is currently the Chief of Cardiology, co-Director for the Colorado Program for Patient-Centered Decisions, and Chair for the Clinical Cardiology Council of the American Heart Association.
+Across all of these roles, his favorite part remains teaching the next generation of cardiologists.
+Outside of work, Larry enjoys Colorado’s outdoors—skiing, trail running, or mountain biking, ideally with family and friends.

 rogers pic